mahoney1/docs/commercial-paper-tutorial.md

 After the prerequisites are installed, this should take approximately *45 minutes* to complete.

+## Preparation

+Before starting we should do a little housekeeping.
+Run the following command to kill any stale or active containers:

+`docker rm -f $(docker ps -aq)`

+Clear any cached networks:

+`docker network prune`

+And lastly if you’ve already run through this tutorial or tried it previously, you’ll also want to delete the underlying chaincode image for the Commercial Paper smart contract.
+If you’re a user going through this content for the first time, then you won’t have this chaincode image on your system (so won't need to perform this next step).
+Get the container id using:

+`docker ps -a |grep papercontract`

+then substitute the ID and run: docker rmi <container_id_from above>

+It will remove any container images related to dev-peer0.org1.example.com-papercontract-0.0.1-xxxxxx

 ## Scenario

 Magnetocorp issue a Commercial Paper - this is performed by Isabella, an employee of MagnetoCorp.
 An investor, Digibank - through its investment trader Balaji - purchases the Commercial Paper.
 Digibank hold it for a period of time, and then redeem it at face value with MagnetoCorp for a small profit.
 You can read more on the Commercial paper example at https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html